Italy's UniCredit denies Intesa merger talk

 But UniCredit's shareholder structure is more fragmented than Intesa's, making it potentially more vulnerable.

-The main foundation shareholders in UniCredit have a combined stake of just over 10 percent, compared with around 16 percent for the bank's three largest investors - Aabar, Pamplona and the Libyan government.
+The main foundation shareholders in UniCredit have a combined stake of just over 10 percent, compared to around 16 percent for the bank's three largest investors - Aabar, Pamplona and the Libyan government.

 "The foundations no longer have a big enough stake to defend the bank, but I can't see which other foreign lender, particularly in Europe, would want to buy UniCredit, given they all have their own problems and are in the process of deleveraging," said Fidentiis analyst Fabrizio Bernardi.